-If production practices and supply chains do not change, then climate change is likely to threaten food security in England.
+If production practices and supply chains do not change, then climate change is likely to threaten food security in Wales, where a significant proportion of the population already experiences food scarcity.
 However, reduced food security does not need to be the outcome of climate changes.
 As this report highlights, there is enormous scope for producers of all scales to adjust what they produce and how they manage water, soil and biodiversity.
 Similarly, action by concerned citizens can help to support producers with these transitions and also strengthen the sustainability, fairness and resilience of their food systems.
 To summarise what each group can do: